This is how Jobbotschafter works

 What can work, on the other hand, is when social media complements the closed sysem only: the employers' platform http://www.kununu.com/ makes the ME quite clever: It offers workers an independent platform in which they can quench whistleblows and their need for transparency in the company - just what Wikileaks has made so successful.

-At the same time, however, they also cooperate with closed systems such as Jobstairs or, more recently, Xing, where members can directly access company ratings "PLUS" and "STANDARD" that have been submitted to kununu by current and former employees and applicants.
-Here Social Media brings an added benefit, which is also accepted by the user.
+At the same time, they also cooperate with closed systems such as job chairs or, most recently, Xing, where members can call up employer ratings directly on the company profiles “PLUS” and “STANDARD”, which were submitted by current and former company members and applicants on kununu.
+Here social media brings an additional benefit, which is also accepted by the user.

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!